 Extending React

-Unlike the Model-View frameworks that came before it, React drives UI updates by declarative state management.
-Controversially, React introduced an XML-like syntax extension to JavaScript called JSX so developers could combine markup syntax and render logic in application code.
+Unlike Model-View frameworks, React drives UI updates by declarative state management.
+Controversially, React introduced an XML-like syntax extension to JavaScript called JSX.
+It allows programmers to combine markup and render logic in application code.

-We will extend React's JSX API to create a small NodeJS library that can be used in scripts to build a static website through the declarative composition of File
+We will extend React's JSX API to create a small NodeJS library for static site generation.
+The library will expose File

 and Dir